kittles/song_barker/README.md

 ## REST api
-the first category of endpoints are basically CRUD operations. they are automatically generated based on the contents of `/server/models.js`, which is roughly a schema of the database as well as some rules about object permissions. for each object, some subset of the following are made available:
+the first category of endpoints are basically CRUD operations. they are automatically generated based on the contents of `/server/models.js`, which is roughly a schema of the database as well as some rules about object permissions (see [models](#models) for more info). for each object, some subset of the following are made available:
 - GET `/get/<object_type>/<pk>`: return json representing the object
 - GET `/all/<object_type>`: return an array of all objects belonging to the requester
 - POST `/<object_type>`: send a json object here to create it in the db